ascndia/growtopia-itemid-lua/README.md

 1. basic programming
 2. basic OOP
 3. basic lua scripting
-4. basic data structure ( map or tables in lua )
+4. basic data structure ( map / struct / object / table in lua )

 ## Getting started
 download the mapper.lua file and paste or write this in at top of your lua script